 The purpose of digital exam monitoring is to collect data on examinees’ computers which can document whether the exam has proceeded according to the rules, or whether cheating has taken place.
 This data can also be used in connection for applications for exemptions from exam rules.
 The data documents what has taken place on the examinee’s computer during the exam.
 For more information about what kind of data is collected during the exam, see the FAQ below.

-The student uses a unique individual exam code to activate the programme which he or she accesses via the Digital Exams system.
-As soon as ITX Flex is activated using the code and the exam begins, the system initiates monitoring of the student’s computer.
-Monitoring continues until 15 minutes after the hand in, even if the student disconnects from the internet.
-When the student has submitted his or her exam paper, it becomes possible for him or her to close the programme and end the monitoring.
-The system can only monitor the student’s computer if the student has activated it using his or her personal code.
+As astudent you use a unique individual exam code to activate the programme which you access via the Digital Exams system.
+As soon as ITX Flex is activated using the code and the exam begins, the system initiates monitoring of your computer.
+Monitoring continues until 15 minutes after the hand in, even if you disconnect from the internet.
+When you have submitted your exam paper, it becomes possible for you to close the programme and end the monitoring.
+The system can only monitor your computer if you have activated it using your personal code.

 A very limited group of employees (1-2 employees) at each faculty as well as a very few employees at AU Student Administration and Services have access to the students’ data.